-Exceeds Expectations Meets Expectations Approaching Expectations Falls Below Expectations Concept Map Graphic (40%) A graphic representation is presented to clearly depict the theory or logic of action believed to underlie the phenomenon The graphic representation clearly and completely depicts relevant constructs and their relation to the phenomenon proposed for study.
+exceeds expectations value: 4 meets expectations value: 3 approaching expectations value: 2 falls below expectations value: 1 Concept Map Graphic A graphic representation is presented to clearly depict the theory or logic of action believed to underlie the phenomenon proposed for study. weight:40% The graphic representation clearly and completely depicts relevant constructs and their relation to the phenomenon proposed for study.
 The graphic representation is clear, but one or more relationships among constructs are hard to decipher.
 The graphic representation is ambiguous or appears to contain conceptual gaps, or inaccuracies.
-The graphic representation is either missing or unhelpful. proposed for study.
-Concept Map Explanation (20%) The model should be explained completely and concisely in relation to the research focus or question(s) of interest.
-The presentation is concise and thorough, and clearly relates to well- formulated research question(s).
+The graphic representation is either missing or unhelpful.
+Concept Map Explanation The model should be explained completely and concisely in relation to the research focus or question(s) of interest. weight:20% The presentation is concise and thorough, and clearly relates to well-formulated research question(s).
 The map is connected explicitly to supporting research literature.
 Explanation of the concept map is well done, but incomplete or unclear in certain respects (e.g., why some constructs are included isn't entirely clear; relations between constructs are ambiguous).
 Explanation of the concept map is only loosely connected to research question(s), and/or lacks in specificity in terms of the underlying logic of action or research support.
 Explanation relating to the concept map is haphazard or severely lacking in detail and specificity; it is hard to understand how or why the proposed model was formulated.
-Written description (20%) A brief narrative is included that summarizes the model.
-The narrative is supported by references to existing literature.
-The narrative description unambiguously describes the proposed model, and connects the proposed model to relevant research literature.
+Written description A brief narrative is included that summarizes the model.
+The narrative is supported by references to existing literature. weight:20% The narrative description unambiguously describes the proposed model, and connects the proposed model to relevant research literature.
 The narrative description provides a satisfactory description of the model, with reference to the literature, though there are some points that remain unclear or ambiguous.
 The narrative description provides an adequate, though incomplete description of the proposed model, with some reference to foundational literature, but lacks specificity.
 The narrative explanation is wholly inadequate as an explanation of the proposed concept map.
-References (10%) Each entry should have a complete citation in APA format.
-References are complete and presented in APA format.
-References include 1- 3 errors (APA format or incomplete information).
+ReferencesEach entry should have acomplete citation inAPA format.weight:15% References are complete and presented in APA format.
+References include 1-3 errors (APA format or incomplete information).
 References include 4-6 errors (APA format or incomplete information).
 References include more than 6 errors in format or omission of required information.
-Grammar, Mechanics, and APA style (10%) The paper contains no errors.
+Grammar, Mechanics, and APA style weight:5% The paper contains no errors.
 The paper contains few errors and is consistent with APA style.
 The paper has several errors.
 The paper has numerous errors.